-At 10-years-old, Havana Chapman-Edwards AKA The Tiny Diplomat, has made strides in society that are anything but tiny.
+At 10-years-old, Havana Chapman-Edwards AKA The Tiny Diplomat, has already made strides in society that are anything but tiny.

 The fourth-grader is the Founder and Executive Director of Girls Have Rights, a youth-powered organization dedicated to providing human rights and equal access to education for girls all around the world.